boldingd/EclipsePhaseContent/Locus.md

 If you try to assign a number in credits to the per-capita GDP of Locus, Locis will start yelling at you; you can, however, measure feed-stock, energy, and other resource-consumptions, and the Loci median is around two-thirds of the Venusian median, for example.

 I should also say, many Locis will tell you that they're specifically trying to avoid resource depletion and over-consumption (and then launch into a frothing critique of "capitalist infinite growth").
-I'll let the reader decide how they feel about that.
+I'll let the reader decide if they find that argument compelling.

 > **Minerva**: I do not think you fairly represent this point.
 > Over-consumption caused significant devastation on old Earth, and there is good reason to believe that it will also soon become a problem on Mars.